digitalvectorz/ccarps/Character_Creation.md

 Each skill has an Attribute associated with it.
 These attributes are skill requirements; no skill may have points that are greater than the associated attribute's modifier.
 For example, if your Charisma Modifier is +2, you cannot have more than 2 points in your Reading skill at character creation.

 Before a character can attempt to use a skill they must apply at least one point to it for it to be useful.
 Trying to use a skill without any proficiency has a base Modifier of -8 plus the modifier of the ruling Attribute.
 This makes it possible to attempt a an unskilled action in non-stressful situations.
 It becomes near impossible when under stress, such as during combat or while moderately injured.

+### Basic Skill List ###

+**Acrobatics (RFX)** The performance of extrordinary feats of balance, agility, and motor coordination.
+Diving, walking on a tight rope or balance beam, swinging on a trapeze, etc.

+**Acting (CHA)** The work of an actor or actress, which is a person in thetre, television, film, or any other story telling medium who tells the story by portraying a character and, usually, speaking or singing the written text or play.

+**Brawling (LFT)** Basic unarmed, untrained combat.
+* Punch apply brawling Modifier
+* Kick apply brawling Modifier -1
+* Grab, graple, or throw apply brawling Modifier -2

+**Lock Picking (PER)** The craft of unlocking a lock by analyzing and manipulating the components of the lock divice without the original key.

+**Swimming (SPD)** The ability to propel ones self through water (or other liquid-like surfaces) by natural means, without the aid of a solid surface or object.

+*See world content supplement for world specific skills*

 ![Modifier Table](images/Modifier_Table.png)